The DNA of nuclear models: How AI predicts nuclear masses: Jaffe Factorization Local Corrections

 We see that the errors due to nonlinearities, $\delta_{Z,N}$, arise from differences in the single-nucleon energy levels.
 Repeating this calculation for the non-isoto(p,n)ic neighbors gives the same result but with $1/4 \to 1/2$ in the last term, as expected since as already shown the $\times$ interpolation is twice as sensitive to nonlinearities as the $+$ interpolation.

-Finally, we find a small improvement by only using neighbors on the same side of the $Z=N$ line as the target nucleus when deriving the local Jaffe corrections.
-In addition, for nuclei with $N=Z$ only using their nearest neighbors also with $N=Z$ and the same parity (even-even or odd-odd) seems to work the best.
-These small modifications are included in Fig.~\ref{fig:res-symbolic}, though the impact on the RMS is only a reduction of about 5~keV and falls below the level of rounding presented in the main text.
+Finally, we find a small improvement by not using odd-odd $Z=N$ neighbors when deriving the local Jaffe corrections.
+In addition, we do not attempt to correct odd-odd $Z=N$ nuclei.
+These improvements, {\em e.g.},reduce the RMS from 160 to 157~keV for the (next-to-)nearest isoto(p,n)ic neighbors.
+These small modifications are included in Fig.~\ref{fig:res-symbolic}, though the impact on the RMS is small.